lausek/lausek.github.io/_drafts/custom-icon-for-attachment-list.md

 ![the GOS button](../img/assets/gos_button_empty.jpg)

-We also came to the conclusion that adding such a functionality to our transactions would be great for the workflow.
+We came to the conclusion that another icon in this place would be great for the workflow.

 ### Implementation